Introduction

 Summarizing the suspicious points:

-• Challenges with Business Plan: Lucky Block raised funds with a business plan involving a sales tax mechanism, which faced issues with centralized exchanges, leading to implementation challenges.
+- Challenges with Business Plan: Lucky Block raised funds with a business plan involving a sales tax mechanism, which faced issues with centralized exchanges, leading to implementation challenges.

-• Questions About Fund Allocation: Significant spending on marketing before the platform was operational, raising questions about the use of presale funds.
+- Questions About Fund Allocation: Significant spending on marketing before the platform was operational, raising questions about the use of presale funds.

-• Lack of Transparency: Issues highlighted by the auditor regarding mischaracterized transactions and slow responses.
+- Lack of Transparency: Issues highlighted by the auditor regarding mischaracterized transactions and slow responses.

-• Ethical Questions: Concerns about marketing practices and financial dealings involving Finixio and associated entities.
+- Ethical Questions: Concerns about marketing practices and financial dealings involving Finixio and associated entities.

 Conclusion

-At TheHolyCoins, we are committed to not only offering a curated list of the best crypto presales and IDOs available but also educating our users about the risks involved.
+At TheHolyCoins, we are committed not only to offering a curated list of the best crypto presales and IDOs available but also to educating our users about the risks involved.
 For those interested in learning more about the myriad forms of cryptocurrency fraud, including DeFi wallet hacks, honeypots, and phishing attacks, we recommend reading our in-depth analysis of the most common crypto scams.